 Most popular baseball bet types

-A moneyline bet in MLB is pretty straightforward.
-With a moneyline bet, the point spread or “run line” is irrelevant.
+A moneyline bet in MLB betting online is pretty straightforward.
+With an MLB moneyline bet, the point spread or “run line” is irrelevant.
 You simply make a bet on the team that you think is going to win the game.

 For example, you could see a line of New York Yankees (-200).
 In this scenario, the Yankees are the favorites and priced at -200.
 If you were to wager on the Yankees at this price, a $200 bet would win $100 if the Yankees won the game.
 Remember, all that has to happen with a moneyline bet is for the side to win the game.